 1. Excess Sebum Production

 Sebum, a waxy substance produced by the sebaceous gland, promotes skin health.
 It protects the skin from moisture loss and also holds the potential to regulate immune responses (2).
 On the flip side, the overproduction of sebum can clog the pores and encourage acne-causing bacteria.
 The result is acne, especially the one involving inflammation.
-So, if you have cystic acne in between your eyebrows, your sebaceous gland’s hyperactivity can be the culprit.
+So, if you have cystic acne in between your eyebrows, your sebaceous gland’s hyperactivityi XA condition where the sebaceous oil glands produce excess oil that gets trapped under the skin and causes bumps. can be the culprit.

 2. Ingrown Hair

 Regular tweezing, shaving, or waxing your eyebrows can result in ingrown hair, which can eventually trap debris inside the hair follicles.
 This trapped hair can cause irritation and infection, subsequently giving rise to cystic acne between eyebrows.